How to Connect Zoom and Microsoft Teams in 2021

 Here’s how you can have both

-Mio is working on interoperability between Microsoft Teams and Zoom Chat.
+Mio is working on Teams and Zoom interoperability.

 This means you’ll be able to stay in Microsoft Teams and send messages to users in Zoom Chat.